apache/usergrid/sdks/html5-javascript/README.md

 <https://github.com/apigee/usergrid-sample-html5-messagee>

 ##Entities and Collections
 This SDK also provides object abstraction, in the form of the Entity and Collection extensions, to make interfacing with the API easier.
-To get started, simply include the extension you want to use **after** you have included the SDK:

-	<script src="usergrid.SDK.js" type="text/javascript"></script>
-	<script src="extensions/usergrid.entity-collection.js" type="text/javascript"></script>

 ##The Entity Object
 The Entity object models entities stored in the database.
 It offers an easy-to-use wrapper for creating, reading, updating, and deleting entities.